-There are no adequate and well-controlled studies of Gadavist (gadobutrol) in pregnant women.
-While it is unknown if Gadavist (gadobutrol) crosses the human placenta, other gadolinium-based contrast agents (GBCAs) do cross the placenta in humans and result in fetal exposure.
-Limited published human data on exposure to other GBCAs during pregnancy did not show adverse effects in exposed neonates.
-Gadavist (gadobutrol) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+There are no adequate and well-controlled studies of Gadavist in pregnant women.
+GBCAs cross the human placenta.
+Limited human data on exposure to GBCAs during pregnancy does not show adverse effects in exposed neonates.
+Animal reproductive studies were conducted (see Animal Data).
+Embryolethality but no teratogenic effects were observed in monkeys, rabbits and rats.
+Use Gadavist during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Retardation of the embryonal development and embryolethality occurred in pregnant rats receiving maternally toxic doses of Gadavist (gadobutrol) ( ≥ 7.5 mmol/kg body weight) that were 12 times the human equivalent dose based on body surface area and in pregnant rabbits receiving doses ( ≥ 2.5 mmol/kg body weight) that were 8 times the recommended human dose (based on body surface area).
+Embryolethality was observed when gadobutrol was administered intravenously to monkeys during organogenesis at doses 8 times the recommended single human dose (based on body surface area); gadobutrol was not maternally toxic or teratogenic at this dose.
+Embryolethality and retardation of embryonal development also occurred in pregnant rats receiving maternally toxic doses of gadobutrol ( ≥ 7.5 mmol/kg body weight; equivalent to12 times the human dose based on body surface area) and in pregnant rabbits ( ≥ 2.5 mmol/kg body weight; equivalent to 8 times the recommended human dose based on body surface area).
 In rabbits, this finding occurred without evidence of pronounced maternal toxicity and with minimal placental transfer (0.01% of the administered dose detected in the fetuses).

-Gadavist (gadobutrol) was not teratogenic when given intravenously to monkeys during organogenesis at doses up to 8 times the recommended single human dose (based on body surface area) but was embryolethal at that dose.
-Because pregnant animals received repeated daily doses of Gadavist (gadobutrol) , their overall exposure was significantly higher than that achieved with the standard single dose administered to humans.
+Gadavist was not teratogenic when given intravenously to monkeys during organogenesis at doses up to 8 times the recommended single human dose (based on body surface area) but was embryolethal at that dose.
+Because pregnant animals received repeated daily doses of Gadavist, their overall exposure was significantly higher than that achieved with the standard single dose administered to humans.

-It is not known whether gadobutrol is excreted in human milk.
-Limited case reports on use of GBCAs in nursing mothers indicate that 0.01 to 0.04% of the maternal gadolinium dose is excreted in human breast milk.
-Studies have shown limited GBCA gastrointestinal absorption.
-Nonclinical data show that gadobutrol is excreted into breast milk in very small amounts ( < 0.1% of the dose intravenously administered) and the absorption via the gastrointestinal tract is poor (approximately 5% of the dose orally administered was excreted in the urine) [see CLINICAL PHARMACOLOGY].
-In lactating rats given 0.5 mmol/kg of intravenous [153Gd]-gadobutrol, 0.01% of the total administered radioactivity was transferred to the neonate via maternal milk, mostly within 3 hours after the intravenous administration.
-Because many drugs are excreted in human milk, exercise caution when gadobutrol is administered to a nursing woman.
+It is not known whether Gadavist is present in human milk.
+However, reports on use of other GBCAs indicate that 0.01 to 0.04% of the maternal gadolinium dose is present in breast milk and there is limited GBCA gastrointestinal absorption in the breast-fed infant.
+In rat lactation studies, gadobutrol was present in milk in amounts less than 0.1% of the dose intravenously administered and the gastrointestinal absorption is poor (approximately 5% of the dose orally administered was excreted in the urine).
+In lactating rats receiving 0.5 mmol/kg of intravenous [153Gd]-gadobutrol, 0.01% of the total administered radioactivity was transferred to the pup via maternal milk, within 3 hours after administration.

-In clinical studies of Gadavist (gadobutrol) , 1377 patients were 65 years of age and over, while 104 patients were 80 years of age and over.
+In clinical studies of Gadavist, 1,377 patients were 65 years of age and over, while 104 patients were 80 years of age and over.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-In general, use of Gadavist (gadobutrol) in elderly patients should be cautious, reflecting the greater frequency of impaired renal function and concomitant disease or other drug therapy.
+In general, use of Gadavist in elderly patients should be cautious, reflecting the greater frequency of impaired renal function and concomitant disease or other drug therapy.
 No dose adjustment according to age is necessary in this population.

-Prior to administration of Gadavist (gadobutrol) , screen all patients for renal dysfunction by obtaining a history and/or laboratory tests [see WARNINGS AND PRECAUTIONS].
+Prior to administration of Gadavist, screen all patients for renal dysfunction by obtaining a history and/or laboratory tests [see WARNINGS AND PRECAUTIONS].
 No dosage adjustment is recommended for patients with renal impairment.